Gaser98/Infrastructure/README.md

 deployment : to deploy jenkins server and provide a pod to host it

+worker-pod-deployment : to deploy worker pod to work as jenkins agent

+worker service : to make the worker accessible
 ### Helm:
 values : displays editted values and the rest of values of the customized chart